hyperglyph/hyperglyph/README.rst

 The server is stateless - the state of the objects is encapsulated in the links & forms.

-glyph now has large file support. wrap a file handle in glyph.blob, and pass it around. on the server side, large blobs are written to temporary files
+hyperglyph now has large file support. wrap a file handle in hyperglyph.blob, and pass it around. on the server side, large blobs are written to temporary files

 internals
 =========

-glyph on the server end has four  major parts - a router, a mapper, a handler, and a resource.
+hyperglyph on the server end has four  major parts - a router, a mapper, a handler, and a resource.

 router - looks at url prefix, finds a resource class to use